From Pure Electric to Range-Extended, The New Version of XPeng G6 is Coming Soon!

 The pure electric version is better suited for users already accustomed to the way electric vehicles are used, while the range-extended version is more likely to attract consumers who are still concerned about long-distance charging.

-Why is XPeng also attempting range-extension?
+Why is XPeng also moving into range-extension?

 A few years ago, the launch of a range-extended model by XPeng might have surprised many people.
 After all, for quite a long time, XPeng has been one of the more persistent supporters of the pure electric route among Chinese new energy vehicle brands.